Skip to main content

 Limitations of Clinical Research

-The main limitations of the pilot include several factors that may influence the perception and effectiveness of the AI-based device.
+The main limitations of this investigation include several factors that may influence the perception and effectiveness of the AI-based device.
 Firstly, the acceptance and trust of healthcare professionals in these emerging technologies can vary significantly.
 The device's effectiveness may be compromised if users are not fully convinced of its accuracy or usefulness, thereby affecting the overall perception of its performance.

 Additionally, image quality is crucial for the device's performance.
 Issues such as low-quality photographs, errors in cropping lesions, or variations in lighting and focus can deteriorate the quality of the data received by the system, which may negatively influence the evaluation and perception of its effectiveness by the researchers.